deilsonmartins/test-backend-nodejs/README.md

-## 🛠 Tecnologias
+## 🛠 Technology

-As seguintes ferramentas foram usadas na construção do projeto:
+The following tools were used in the construction of the project:

-- **NodeJS** — Um interpretador de javascript assíncrono
+- **NodeJS** — An asynchronous javascript interpreter
-- **Express** - Estrutura para desenvolvimento de Backend em Nodejs
+- **Express** - Framework for backend development in Nodejs
-- **MongoDB** - Banco de dados não relacional
+- **MongoDB** - Non-relational database

 ## 🚀 Execução do Projeto